city41/ereader-z80-emulator/README.md

 https://github.com/user-attachments/assets/6bdc089c-26b9-48d8-abc2-5a2e183d29ba

+## Try it out

+You can try the emulator playing Solitaire here: https://www.retrodotcards.com/solitaire/play

 ## Status: Pre Alpha

 This is very raw, but coming along.
 It now plays Solitaire (see video above) almost perfectly.